ningg/Machine-Learning-Q-and-AI/pages/_books_ml-q-and-ai-chapters_ch20.md

 ChatGPT that can answer user queries.
 The dialogue interface includes thumbs-up and thumbs-down buttons so that users can give direct feedback based on the generated queries.
-While collecting the user feedback, we donâ€™t update the model immediately as new feedback arrives.
+While collecting the user feedback, we don't update the model immediately as new feedback arrives.
 However, we are planning to release a new or updated model at least once per month.
 Should we use stateless or stateful retraining for this model?